mahmoud/clastic/README.rst

 Render Factory
    A callable which, when called with an argument, returns a suitable *renderer*.
-Consider a `TemplateRenderFactory`, which, when called with the template filename `index.html`, returns a function that can be passed a dictionary to render the application's home page.
+Consider a ``TemplateRenderFactory``, which, when called with the template filename ``index.html``, returns a function that can be passed a dictionary to render the application's home page.

    A Render Factory is optional

-Middleware
+Middleware_
    Middleware is a way of splitting up and ordering logic in discrete layers.
 When installed in an Application, Middleware has access to the Request before and after the endpoint and render steps.
 In Python itself, decorators could be thought of as a form of function middleware.
+There's a lot more to middleware in Clastic, so check out the Middleware_ section for more information.

 Armed with this information, it's now possible to define what constitutes a web application, and indeed a Clastic Application: